 There is not really a documented history of where the Tabby coloration and patterning originated.
 We know that it is a naturally occurring pattern that has been seen for as long as people can remember in almost all feline breeds.
 All Bengals are Tabby cats.
 This does not mean that every cat with a Tabby coat is a Bengal or related to the breed.
 All Tabbies have a distinguishable M marking on the forehead.
 They also have thin lines along the face, notably around the eyes and on various parts of their bodies.

 There are five distinct kinds of Tabby patterns.
 They all look similar, but each has very noticeable and distinctly different elements.
 Tabby patterns can come in stripes, blotches, spots, whorls, and rosettes.

 The Classic or Botched Tabby has blotchy patches and patterns along the body.
 They have the classic Tabby facial markings with a very prominent M on the forehead.
 Classic Tabbies have circular, blotchy-like patterning along their bodies.
 This is sometimes described as marbling.

 The Mackerel Tabby is often described as looking like a tiger because it has noticeable parallel stripes along its sides.
 The stripes stand out very clearly, and all start at the same spot on the top of the cat’s spine.
-It is said that when one looks at these kitties from above, their stripes look like a fish skeleton, which is part of why this patterning is called the Mackerel.
+When one looks at these kitties from above, their stripes look like a fish skeleton, which is part of why this patterning is called the Mackerel.

 Patched Or Torbie